Joshithach18/InfosysSpringboard5.0-Group1/README.md

 # 4. Deal Recommendations

+Models used: Command-xlarge-nightly model from Cohere LLM

 Approach: Suggest laptops based on the input given by the buyer and extract matched laptops names in the input to the product name in the dataset, recommends to the buyer.

 # 5. Negotiating Terms Generation

+Models used: Command-xlarge-nightly model from Cohere LLM

 Approach: Extracts keywords based on sentiment and intent analysis.